speedrunners-ist/devops-tutorial/tutorial/first-deploy/first-deploy.md

 ### Ok but... internally?

-When you deploy an app using Piku, it relies on a few key concepts and files, including `Procfiles` and `ENV` files, to define how the application should run and what environment variables are required.
+When you deploy an app using Piku, it relies on a few key concepts and files, including `Procfile` and `ENV` files, to define how the application should run and what environment variables are required.

 #### **Procfile**